 Commenting on the employability of graduates, Prof. Chair Sek-ying, Director of the School, said, ‘The excellent performance of our graduates is widely appreciated.
 The majority of the graduates joined the aged care field as project officers, project coordinators, and elderly service coordinators.
 Some were employed by academic institutions to carry out and coordinate community-based research projects.
 The employers are impressed by their ability to analyze critically current health and social care policies, and their thorough understanding of the needs of older persons in the local as well as global contexts.
 Three of our graduates received multiple outstanding employee awards from non-governmental organizations and social enterprises.’

-Sarah Ho, a Year 3 student enrolled in the programme, had set her eyes on a career in aged care services early on.
+Sarah Ho, a recent graduate of the programme, had set her eyes on a career in aged care services early on.
 Before joining the programme, Sarah had done a considerable amount of voluntary work in aged care, and would like to grow her charitable work into a full-fledged career.
 She chose CUHK’s programme because she believed it would ‘equip students with a full scope of knowledge and skills in planning, delivery and coordinating aged care services.’

 To her delight, what the programme offers has exceeded her expectation.
 She is especially grateful for the gerontological practicum, which provides her with ample opportunities to apply theories in different settings such as district elderly community centres, day care centres and residential care homes.